NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/Effect.rst

 .. method:: NatronEngine.Effect.setScriptName(scriptName)

-    :param scriptName: :class:`NatronEngine.std::string`
+    :param scriptName: :class:`str<NatronEngine.std::string>`
-    :rtype: :class:`PySide.QtCore.bool`
+    :rtype: :class:`bool<PySide.QtCore.bool>`

 	Set the script-name of the node as used internally by Natron.
 	See :ref:`this<autoVar>` section for an explanation of the difference between the *label* and the *script-name*.

-	:: warning: Using this function will remove any previous variable declared using the old script-name and will create a new variable with the new script name if valid.
+	:: warning:: Using this function will remove any previous variable declared using the old script-name and will create a new variable with the new script name if valid.
 	If your script was using for instance a node named::

 		app1.Blur1

 	and you renamed it BlurOne, it should now be available to Python this way::

 		app1.BlurOne

 	but using app1.Blur1 would report the following error::

 	    Traceback (most recent call last):